-Project ECHO is being used to elevate evidence-based cancer prevention and control activities, as well as engage providers in learning across the continuum of cancer care.
-It is a model used as part of a more comprehensive strategy to build capacity among partnering regions.
+Project ECHO is being used to elevate evidence-based cancer prevention and control activities, as well as engage providers in learning across the continuum of cancer care worldwide.
+The ECHO model is part of a larger comprehensive strategy to build capacity in partnering regions.

 - Since 2014, MD Anderson has partnered with providers along the Texas-Mexico border to reduce the incidence of cervical cancer in this region.
 This program has expanded to include participants in other low-resource regions of Texas.

 - MD Anderson is partnered with family medicine residency programs in Texas to create a learning network for survivorship care and best practice care for cancer survivors.